foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 # Immurement
-Send me off
-to a barren desert
-deny my hunger
-deny my hunger

 I'll build this tomb
 brick by brick
 keep the filth
 out my sinner's heart

+send me to starve
+in a barren desert
+to deny my hunger
+deny my hunger

 trade solitude for a kingdom
 these windows don't let in much light